Processing the past to reclaim your sense of agency, choice, and empowerment

 Utilizing autonomy and agency

 In EMDR, you are fully informed about what we are doing and invited to make decisions about the process.
-After experiencing trauma, it is essential to experience a strong sense of control and empowerment during your recovery process.
+After experiencing trauma, it is essential to experience a strong sense of control and self-determination during your recovery process.

 Strong therapeutic relationship